outmoded/hapijs.com/lib/tutorials/en_US/routing.md

     }
 });
 ```
 The first property under `options` is `auth`. `auth` will set the authentication configuration for the route.
 Since this route is for a new user signing up, we will disable authentication.

 The second property is `validate`.
 This allows you to set validation rules for various request components, such as `headers`, `params`, `payload`, and `failAction`.
 We use the [joi](https://github.com/hapijs/joi) package to validate the `request.payload`.
 For more info, please check the [validation tutorial](/tutorials/validation).

 ## <a name="missing" /> 404 Handling

-404 errors will happen whenever your server can't find what was a resource that was requested.
+404 errors will happen whenever your server can't find what was the resource that was requested.
 It is best practice to handle these errors the proper way.
 This is easy to do in hapi, by just employing a route that will catch everything your other routes will not.
 The following example shows how to setup a route to return a custom `404` response.

 ```js
 'use strict';